-Sony has announced that it will split off its camera division and now it will be a part of a separate company.
+Sony has announced that it will split off its camera division and now be part of a separate company.
 The company has further announced that it will definitely establish a holding company named “Sony Electronics Corporation” effective from April 1st, 2020.

 Even though the split off happened, the camera division will fall under the blanket, Sony company division.
 This is not something odd, as it had been practiced by different companies before.
-The reason why companies do this is to make sure that the overall successful company is not being used to hold up less profitable divisions.
+Companies do this to ensure that the overall successful company is not being used to hold up less profitable divisions.

 Before this announcement was made, one of Sony’s investors Daniel Loeb increased his stake in Sony.
 He was able to do that mainly after the stock market crash due to the corona pandemic.
 The pandemic hit the stock markets hard, and as a result, the stock prices came plummeting down.
 The current stock price of Sony came down the same way.